ibrahimWassouf/studyGale/_posts/2023-06-17-escaping-the-console.md

 on the first try.
 Avoid that at all cost.
 Trust me, you'll gain nothing from overthinking about what frameworks to use or what things to learn first.
-As a student you're better off studying all aspects of computer science and getting exposure to all fields in this is a test software development.
-It's not a waste of time to try something and learn that you hate it. better to know now than two years into your career.
+As a student you're better off studying all aspects of computer science and getting exposure to all fields in software development.
+It's not a waste of time to try something and learn that you hate it; better to know now than two years into your career.

 If you think about it trying to get things right early on is a [premature optimization](https://www.youtube.com/watch?v=74RdET79q40).
-Instead of getting started and learning the fundamentals you're spending time worrying about insignificants things that won't matter in the future, since you're still just a beginner.
+Instead of getting started and learning the fundamentals, you're spending time worrying about insignificant things that won't matter in the future, since you're still just a beginner.
 Consider this when you come across sites online that suggest it's useless to use languages or frameworks that are old or not popular anymore.
 Skills transfer, and